scala/docs.scala-lang/contribute/hacker-guide.md

 * `sbt`, an interactive build tool commonly used in Scala projects.
 Acquiring sbt manually is not necessary -- the recommended approach is to download the [sbt-extras runner script](https://github.com/paulp/sbt-extras/blob/master/sbt) and use it in place of `sbt`.
 The script will download and run the correct version of sbt when run from the Scala repository's root directory.
 * `curl` -- the build uses `curl` in the `pull-binary-libs.sh` script to download bootstrap libs.

 OS X and Linux builds should work.
 Windows is supported, but it might have issues.
-Please report to [the issue tracker](https://issues.scala-lang.org/) if you encounter any.
+Please report to the [Scala bug tracker](https://github.com/scala/bug) if you encounter any.

 Building Scala is as easy as running `sbt dist/mkPack` in the root of your cloned repository.
 In general, it's much more efficient to enter the `sbt` shell once and run the various tasks from there, instead of running each task by launching `sbt some-task` on your command prompt.